petripaavola/petripaavola.github.io/2023-03-15-Linux-custom-compliance-script-updated.md

 Go to my [GitHub site](https://github.com/petripaavola/Intune/tree/master/Linux) for the files and more documentation.

-I'm happy to hear your feedback for doing more custom checks in this script :)
+I'm happy to hear your feedback and ideas for other custom checks to implement to this script :)